HL7/PDDI-CDS/input/pagecontent/cds-service-spec.md

 #### Card Actions
 {:.no_toc}

 The CDS Hooks service response supports providing actionable information to clinicians at the time of medication order entry.
 A response Card has an `action` element within the suggestion attribute.
 The `action` element is defined by three types including `create, update, and delete.` Depending on the type of action, resources may be provided that facilitate the suggestion.
+A CDS service MAY also use a `create` action to include a `DetectedIssue` resource when additional information about a drug-drug interaction should be conveyed in the CDS Hooks response.
 For example, if a suggestion recommends substituting acetaminophen for naproxen, a `create` action may be used to apply a MedicationRequest for acetaminophen to the current order entry task.
 The actions, types and associated resources are listed below.

 * `create`
     * Adding order for digoxin level measure – ProcedureRequest for serum digoxin trough within 24 hours